sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alerts.md

 - If you are running out of memory map areas, you could resolve this by:

-1) Creating additional Zoekt replicas: This spreads all the shards out amongst more replicas, which means that each _individual_ replica will have fewer shards.
-This, in turn, decreases the amount of memory map areas that a _single_ replica replica to create (to load the shards into memory).
+    - Creating additional Zoekt replicas: This spreads all the shards out amongst more replicas, which means that each _individual_ replica will have fewer shards.
+This, in turn, decreases the amount of memory map areas that a _single_ replica can create (in order to load the shards into memory).

-1) Increase the virtual memory subsystem`s `max_map_count` parameter which defines the upper limit of memory areas a process can use.
+    - Increase the virtual memory subsystem`s `max_map_count` parameter which defines the upper limit of memory areas a process can use.
 The exact instructions for tuning this parameter can differ depending on your environment.
 See https://kernel.org/doc/Documentation/sysctl/vm.txt for more information.
 - More help interpreting this metric is available in the [dashboards reference](./dashboards.md#zoekt-memory-map-areas-percentage-used).